Particularly when it comes to powering first-line customer support.

 Due to their round-the-clock availability, more and more businesses are turning to chatbots to extend their support offering.
 Chatbots can offer what no other channel can: instant, relevant, 24/7 interactivity.

 They may not (yet) be capable of handling complex queries, but chatbots can easily fill the demand for quick answers to simple customer questions.

 Let’s say a visitor to a restaurant website wants to find out if a menu option is gluten-free during a midnight browsing session.
 They don’t want to go to the effort of finding your email address, typing out an email and waiting for you to get back to them.

 Telephone and live chat options, meanwhile, are both ruled out due to the late hour.

 A chatbot, on the other hand, is right there for the visitor, and able to answer their easy question right away.

 Room to grow

 The tides are already turning.
-By 2020, over 80% of businesses are expected to have some sort of chatbot automation implemented, and a full 96% of businesses believe chatbots are here to stay.
+Now, over 80% of businesses have some sort of chatbot automation implemented, and a full 96% of businesses believe chatbots are here to stay.